ebi-uniprot/uniprot-manual/release-notes/forthcoming-changes.md

 - **Backward compatibility**:
   - `/uniparc/{upi}` will continue to return the full UniParc entry, including all cross-references.

+Note: We will adapt the [uniparc.xsd](https://ftp.uniprot.org/pub/databases/uniprot/current_release/uniparc/uniparc.xsd) to support the new endpoint for UniParc core data by making the `entry` element's child element `dbReference` optional.
+The UniParc XML files on our [FTP site](https://ftp.uniprot.org/pub/databases/uniprot/current_release/uniparc/xml/all/) will remain unchanged.

 If you have questions about these changes, please do not hesitate to contact our [our helpdesk](https://www.uniprot.org/contact).